colpim2/Cryptogram/README.md

 ```bash
 python client.py
 ```
 The command-line interface (CLI) will prompt for a password.
-This will be used to generate the asymmetric key and create the key to encrypt the private key, which will then be stored in a file on our computer.
+This will be used to generate the symmetric key and create the key to encrypt the private key, which will then be stored in a file on our computer.

 ## 4. Video <a name="video"></a>